rshashank13/starter-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
+🚀 Summary (Who I am): Seasoned engineer 🛠️ | Machine Learning scientist 🧠 | Leader 🌟

-I am a Master of Science in Computer Science (Artificial Intelligence) student at the University of Southern California (USC).
-My research interests are primarily Cognitive modeling, Natural Language Processing, and more recently Artificial Intelligence Safety.
+I am a Master of Science in Computer Science student at the University of Southern California (USC).
+My research interests primarily revolve around Natural Language Processing and Artificial Intelligence Safety.
+In addition, I possess expertise in MLOps and have a proven track record of successfully implementing end-to-end ML pipelines, encompassing the entire journey from data preprocessing to production deployment at scale.

 Currently, I hold the following positions:
-1. <strong>Machine Learning Intern</strong> for the summer (2023) at the <a href="https://www.intel.com/content/www/us/en/homepage.html">Intel Corporation</a> (remote) where I am currently building intelligent solutions to optimize patching of linux machines within the Engineering Compute's cloud offerring
+1. <strong>Machine Learning Intern</strong> at the <a href="https://www.intel.com/content/www/us/en/homepage.html">Intel Corporation</a> (remote).
+In this role, I am actively involved in developing intelligent solutions aimed at optimizing patching procedures for Linux machines within the Engineering Compute's cloud offering.
+2. <strong>Teaching Assistant</strong> for the Fall 2023 offering of <a href=""> DSCI-250:Introduction to Data Science </a> under the guidance of <a href="https://viterbi.usc.edu/directory/faculty/Raghavachary/Saty">Prof. Sathyanarayan Raghavachary</a>.
+This role enables me to pursue my passion for teaching and contribute to enhancing the knowledge base of fellow students.
-2. <strong>Student Researcher</strong> at the <a href="https://loni.usc.edu/"> Laboratory of Neuro Imaging (LONI) </a> at USC Keck School of Medicine, advised by Professor <a href="https://viterbi.usc.edu/directory/faculty/Duncan/Dominique"> Dominique Duncan </a> where I am leading a team of 5 engineers for NIH's <a href="https://dabi.loni.usc.edu/home">Data Archive BRAIN Initiative (DABI)</a>, spearheading the development of the analysis pipeline and multiple backend components.
+2. <strong>Student Researcher</strong> at the <a href="https://loni.usc.edu/"> Laboratory of Neuro Imaging (LONI) </a> at USC Keck School of Medicine, advised by Professor <a href="https://viterbi.usc.edu/directory/faculty/Duncan/Dominique"> Dominique Duncan</a>.
+In this capacity, I lead a team of 5 engineers for the NIH's <a href="https://dabi.loni.usc.edu/">Data Archive BRAIN Initiative (DABI)</a>.
+My focus is on spearheading the development of the analysis pipeline and various backend components.

 <!-- Currently, I hold two positions at USC:
 1. Student Researcher in the Department of Chemistry at USC Dornsife, working under the guidance of Professor <a href="https://dornsife.usc.edu/chemistry/vilesov/">Andrey Vilesov</a> where I am helping with the analysis of X-ray diffraction images of <em>He</em> bubbles using deep learning models.